Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection: Results

-Table~\ref{tab:best-vs-automated} directly compares, for each code smell, the effectiveness of the best individual strategy with that of the combined prediction strategy proposed in Section~\ref{subsec:prediction}.
-We consider the best strategy, either an LLM or a static analysis tool, that achieved the highest F1-Score in Table~\ref{tab:eff-all-smells-humans}.
+Table~\ref{tab:best-vs-automated} directly compares, for each code smell, the effectiveness of the best individual strategy with the combined strategy proposed in Section~\ref{subsec:prediction}.
+The LLM or static analysis tool with the highest F1-Score (Table~\ref{tab:eff-all-smells-humans}) was selected as the best strategy.
 This comparison aims to answer RQ3, that is, to assess the effectiveness of a detection strategy that combines outputs from LLMs and tools.
 It may also provide valuable insights into which strategy a researcher or practitioner might prefer, depending on their specific detection priorities.

 For three code smells, namely \textit{Dispersed Coupling, Large Class, and Long Method}, the combination of multiple tools and LLMs produces the best F1-scores.
-A common characteristic of this group of smells is that they are related to localized structures and size anti-patterns.
-For instance, \textit{Large Class} and \textit{Long Method} both achieve their highest F1-scores with the combined prediction (0.93 and 0.89, respectively), compared to their best individual strategies (0.88 and 0.87, respectively).
+A common characteristic of these smells is that they are related to localized structures and size anti-patterns.
+For instance, both \textit{Large Class} and \textit{Long Method} achieve their highest F1-scores with the combined prediction (0.93 and 0.89, respectively), compared to their best individual strategies (0.88 and 0.87, respectively).
 In these cases, the combined strategy delivers the best balance between Recall and Precision, detecting almost all true instances (1.00 for \textit{Large Class} and 0.84 for \textit{Long Method}) while still maintaining high Precision (0.87 for \textit{Large Class} and 0.95 for \textit{Long Method}).
-For these simpler, localized smells, the combined prediction strategy stands out as the most effective detection method, making it an attractive choice for researchers and practitioners seeking comprehensive, robust results.
+For these simpler, localized smells, the combined prediction strategy is the most effective detection method, making it an attractive choice for researchers and practitioners seeking comprehensive, robust results.

-Two analyzed code smells -- \textit{Data Class} and \textit{Shotgun Surgery} -- do not show a clear advantage of the combined prediction strategy over the best individual strategy.
-Both approaches yield equivalent F1 Scores for these smells (0.89 for \textit{Data Class} and 0.69 for \textit{Shotgun Surgery}), indicating that these strategies produce consistent results.
-However, it is important to note that the researcher or practitioner would need to know in advance which individual-detection strategy is best.
+Two code smells---\textit{Data Class} and \textit{Shotgun Surgery}---do not show a clear advantage of the combined prediction strategy over the best individual strategy.
+Both approaches yield equivalent F1-Scores (0.89 for \textit{Data Class} and 0.69 for \textit{Shotgun Surgery}), indicating that these strategies produce consistent results.
+However, it is important to note that the researcher or practitioner must know in advance which individual-detection strategy is best.
 Therefore, a combined strategy may be a more robust option for these two code smells.